 8. Fall Harvest Buddha Bowl

-The butternut squash serves as one of the base ingredients of this delicious recipe.
-It’s coated in olive oil, maple syrup, nutmeg, cinnamon and a sprinkling of salt.
+The butternut squash serves as one of the base ingredients of this delicious Buddha bowl recipe.
+It’s coated in olive oil, maple syrup, nutmeg, cinnamon, and a little bit of salt.
 You’ll be tempted to eat it on its own after it’s done roasting.

 9. Sweet Potato with Almond Butter Buddha Bowl

-Speaking of meal prep, you can make this sweet potato with almond butter Buddha bowl ahead as well.
+Speaking of meal prep, you can make this sweet potato almond butter Buddha bowl ahead of time as well.
 Just make sure to store the different ingredients in individual containers.
 Want an extra serving of protein?
 Throw in half a cup of black beans.

 10. Buddha Bowl with Cashew Cream